sSal1h/sSal1h/README.md

 I'm Salih, I graduated from Sakarya University of Applied Sciences, Department of Computer Programming.
 In high school, I studied IT - Database Programing.
 I have knowledge in C#, JAVA, SQL, HTML and CSS.
 I try to work myself in the field of mobile programming at every opportunity.
 That's why I do small projects on my own.

-* 🌍  I'm based in Istanbul, Turkiye
+* 🌍  I'm based in Kocaeli, Turkiye
 * ✉️  You can contact me at [husnusalihkucuk@gmail.com](mailto:husnusalihkucuk@gmail.com)

 ### Skills